 Patient Information for intrauterine contraception (coils)

-For heavy menstrual bleeding, please contact your GP for a gynaecology referral unless you also need contraception
+For heavy menstrual bleeding or HRT, please contact your GP for a gynaecology referral unless you also need contraception

 What is intrauterine contraception?

 An intrauterine contraceptive device is a form of long-acting reversible contraception.
 It is a small device that fits inside your womb.
 There are two types, hormonal devices that contain progestogen and non-hormonal devices that contain copper.

 What do I need to do before my device is inserted?